Skip to main content

 Can an inverter-charger work with solar panels?

 An inverter-charger handles the AC side of your system — converting battery power to AC and charging batteries from AC sources.
 Solar panels require a separate charge controller (MPPT or PWM) to charge the batteries from DC solar input.
 The inverter-charger and solar charge controller work together through the shared battery bank but are independent devices.
-Some all-in-one units combine all three functions, but dedicated components typically offer better performance.
+Some all-in-one hybrid inverters combine all three functions.

 What size inverter-charger do I need for an off-grid cabin?